 Departments and special organizations can be identified in the same way as colleges (see examples below).

-Departments and organizations may choose to identify their college in the logo.
-Departments within a unit can obtain permission from their respective college or division vice president to use the unit name either above or below the department name in a 2 line design.
-(See samples below)
+Departments and organizations should identify their college or division in the logo.
+Departments within a unit can obtain permission from their respective college or division vice president to use the unit name without the college, but VP permission is required.

 Approval of the Visual Identity Standards Committee is not necessary as long as the above guidelines are followed.